Professional Internship Program (AT 293 or HRT 493, 3 credits)

 Internship opportunities are numerous and diverse.
 Position announcements are posted on the Internship and Job Posting webpage.
 Potential employers are invited to submit postings to Marcus Duck at firstname.lastname@example.org according to the instructions given at the top of the Internship and Job Posting webpage.

 Printable versions of internship forms

 - HRT 493 Sample Course Syllabus

-- Internship Agreement Form for both 2-year and 4-year students
+- Internship Agreement Form for both Certificate and B.S students

-- Internship Program Information for Employers for both 2-year and 4-year programs
+- Internship Program Information for Employers for both Certificate and B.S. programs